tvk353/nxt-trendz-app/README.md

 - Start up the app using `npm start`
 </details>

-### Project Completion Instructions
+### Project Completion functionalities

 <details>
-<summary>Click to view the Functionality to be added</summary>
+<summary>Click to view the Functionality added</summary>

 #### Add Functionality

-The app must have the following functionalities
+The app have the following functionalities

-- When an _authenticated user_ clicks on a product in the Products Route, then the page should be navigated to **Product Item Details** route.
+- When an _authenticated user_ clicks on a product in the Products Route, then the page will be navigated to **Product Item Details** route.
 - When the **Product Item Details** route is opened,
-  - An HTTP GET request should be made to productDetailsApiUrl with `product id` as path parameter.
+  - An HTTP GET request will made to productDetailsApiUrl with `product id` as path parameter.
-  - **_loader_** should be displayed while the HTTP request is fetching the data
+  - **_loader_** will be displayed while the HTTP request is fetching the data
-  - After the HTTP request is successful, the response received should be displayed.
+  - After the HTTP request is successful, the response received will be displayed.
-  - The quantity of the product should initially be 1.
+  - The quantity of the product will initially be 1.
-  - The quantity of the product should be incremented by 1 when the plus icon is clicked.
+  - The quantity of the product will be incremented by 1 when the plus icon is clicked.
-  - The quantity of the product should be decremented by 1 when the minus icon is clicked.
+  - The quantity of the product will be decremented by 1 when the minus icon is clicked.
-  - The list of similar products should be displayed.
+  - The list of similar products will be displayed.
-- When the **Product Item Details** route is opened, if the response received in the HTTP GET request returns the status as `404`, then the [Failure view](https://assets.ccbp.in/frontend/content/react-js/nxt-trendz-product-details-error-lg-output.png) should be displayed.
+- When the **Product Item Details** route is opened, if the response received in the HTTP GET request returns the status as `404`, then the [Failure view](https://assets.ccbp.in/frontend/content/react-js/nxt-trendz-product-details-error-lg-output.png) will be displayed.
-- When the **Continue Shopping** button in the [Failure view](https://assets.ccbp.in/frontend/content/react-js/nxt-trendz-product-details-error-lg-output.png) is clicked, the page should be navigated to Products Route.
+- When the **Continue Shopping** button in the [Failure view](https://assets.ccbp.in/frontend/content/react-js/nxt-trendz-product-details-error-lg-output.png) is clicked, the page will be navigated to Products Route.
-- When an _unauthenticated user_ tries to access the **Product Item Details** route, the page should be navigated to Login Route
+- When an _unauthenticated user_ tries to access the **Product Item Details** route, the page will be navigated to Login Route

 </details>